schoolofdevops/chatgpt-prompts-devopsmastery/README.md

+## Watch the FREE Playlist on YouTube

+If you want to see how you could use these prompts while building devops skills, [do check out this playlist](https://www.youtube.com/playlist?list=PL3EazRnW1p-idh-WLmx6kC3lygyOC7rpb).

 ## ChatGPT Prompts for Devops Mastery
 [01 - Learn any Concept or Topic](prompts/02-learn-concepts.md)
 [02 - Get Guidance on selecting the right Tool](prompts/03-tool-selector.md)